Updated: Nov 22

-One of the most intriguing mysteries of the art world is the disappearance of a large collection of oil paintings executed in Spain during the run-up to the Spanish Civil War of 1936-39.
+One of the most intriguing mysteries of the art world is the disappearance of a horde of oil paintings executed in Spain during the run-up to the Spanish Civil War of 1936-39.
 It was referred to as the ‘Ráfaga Collection’ after it’s principle subject, a young Andalusian gypsy woman living in Seville during in the early 1930s.

 The missing collection consists mostly of nudes and a few less daring portraits whose fame is predicated on the extraordinary erotic appeal of its model, a kind of jazz age pornography of the highest order, rivaling in composition, colouration and technique the finest works of the Renaissance Old Masters.
 Some historians believe that they were products of the model’s teenage daughter, a gifted painter discretely trained in the ‘Costumbrista’ style at the studio of one of Seville’s best-known artists.
+Their provenance is buried in the destruction and atrocities of the civil war and the repressive dictatorship that followed.

 The circumstances that led to the paintings’ disappearance are as historically convoluted and curious as the works themselves are provocative.